 The Internet was alive.
-Alive, and a mutant of some considerable power.
+Alive and a mutant.

 At this juncture several automatic processes would kick in.
 Methods and procedures laid down decades ago by Charles Xavier.
 School policy forbade identifying the new mutant to underclassmen, but Kitty's present faculty was comically understaffed, and, anyway, there was no other way to communicate with the newcomer.
 Someone was going to have to help her with her computer.